caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 remote_ip [forwarded] <ranges...>
 ```

 By remote (client) IP address.
 Accepts exact IPs or CIDR ranges.
 If the first argument is `forwarded`, then the first IP in the `X-Forwarded-For` request header, if present, will be preferred as the reference IP, rather than the immediate peer's IP, which is the default.
+IPv6 zones are supported.

 Multiple `remote_ip` matchers will be OR'ed together.